epocrates logo

 Comments

-- Appropriate specific treatment such as appendectomy, Ladd procedure for malrotation (infants), tumor resection, or hernia repair should be performed.
+• Appropriate specific treatment, such as Ladd procedure for malrotation (infants), hernia repair, tumor resection, or appendectomy, should be performed.
+In patients with unresectable tumors, surgery also may be a necessary part of palliative treatment.[9][43]

 nasogastric decompression plus fluid resuscitation